 Catherine Walker Collection

 Catherine Walker was one of Princess Diana’s favorite designers.
-The Princess Diana Museum is proud to display three dresses and a navy blazer designed by Catherine Walker.
+The Princess Diana Museum is proud to display an extensive collection of outfits designed by Catherine Walker.
 Each one reflecting a different side to Diana’s fashion evolution.

 This Catherine Walker couture beaded blue-grey Taroni silk cocktail dress is one of only two dresses made and identical to the one worn by Princess Diana to a London gala preview for the auction of her dresses, 2nd June, 1997.
 It's beaded and embroidered in high relief with roses and scattered petals in silver threads, the motifs at the bodice edge further encrusted with diamanté.
 Often designers made two identical dresses in case something happened to the original.
 Diana was fitted in both.